Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

 Acoustic generation from incident vorticity waves is shown in Figure \ref{fig:shock_theory_Gv} as predicted by shock-disturbance theory \cite{McKenzie1968}.
-Incident vorticity waves impinge on the shock with shock-relative incidence angle $\theta_1$, and produce acoustic waves in three distinct regions.
+Incident vorticity waves impinge on the shock with shock-relative incidence angle $\theta_i$, and produce acoustic waves in three distinct regions.
 These regions correspond to whether the produced acoustic wave is fast, slow, or damped (with respect to the shock normal direction) \cite{Huang2019}.
-The red dashed arrow on Figure \ref{fig:shock_theory_Gv} shows where on this plot the peak $D_1$ forcing occurs. \jwnresolved{The direction of the arrow indicates moving from upstream to downstream along the shock, following the position of the peak $D_1$ forcing.} The base of the arrow corresponds to the farthest upstream portion of the forcing wave, and the arrowhead follows the thin band of the forcing downstream.
-The peak of the forcing coincides with the production of a damped wave with a weakly generated fast acoustic wave.
-However, this incidence configuration is also the incidence for which transmitted vorticity is the highest \cite{Huang2019}, so the optimal forcing select\jwnresolved{s} the vortical wave for which the maximum amount of vorticity is transmitted along with weak production of a fast acoustic wave.
+The arrows on Figure \ref{fig:shock_theory_Gv} show where on this plot the peak $D_1$ forcing occurs.
+The direction of the arrows indicates moving from upstream to downstream along the shock, following the position of the peak $D_1$ forcing.
+The base of the arrow corresponds to the farthest upstream portion of the forcing wave, and the arrowhead follows the thin band of the forcing downstream.
+The peak of the forcing coincides with the production of a damped wave and a weakly generated fast acoustic wave.
+However, this incidence configuration is also the incidence for which transmitted vorticity is the highest \cite{Huang2019}, so the optimal forcing selects the vortical wave for which the maximum amount of vorticity is transmitted along with weak production of a fast acoustic wave.

-Contours of spatially growing density fluctuations are shown in Figure \jwnresolved{\ref{fig:blunt_highfreq_data}(a)}, along with the location of the boundary layer edge.
-The largest amplification occurs upstream of $x = 0.5 \unit{\metre}$ just outside the boundary layer edge.

-Upstream, the largest fluctuations occur outside the boundary layer.
-However, further downstream at $x = 0.5 \unit{m}$, there is also a growing boundary layer mode that matches well with a damped discrete mode from the LST.
-Profiles of wall-normal velocities, temperature, and pressure fluctuations taken at $x = 0.5 \unit{\metre}$ are shown in \jwnresolved{Figures \ref{fig:blunt_highfreq_data}(b-d).} The boundary layer edge at this location is around 4 \unit{\milli\metre}, and nearly coincides with the peak of the growing instability, although the disturbances have a strong signature just outside the boundary layer.
-Also shown is a damped discrete mode from the LST.
-It appears than inside the boundary layer, the mode shapes match quite well with this damped mode.
-The boundary layer response from the I/O also shows large fluctuations in velocity and temperature \jwnresolved{just} outside the boundary \jwnresolved{layer, but inside a layer of elevated entropy created by the curved bow shock at the blunt tip.}

-In summary, the optimal $D_1$ for a blunt cone at 75 \unit{\kilo\hertz} corresponds to \jwnresolved{a} free-stream vortical wave positioned on top of the shock near the cone tip at an angle of incidence which \jwnresolved{produces} the maximum transmission of vorticity.
-This vorticity is amplified by a non-modal compression/tilting mechanism \cite{Cook2022} where it interacts with and destabilizes a damped boundary layer mode.
-As has been previously observed, the addition of the blunt tip stabilizes the boundary layer to modal growth.
-Because the predicted N-factors are small for this flow and Reynolds number, the flow is most receptive to vortical waves with a peak at $\psi = \ang{20}$ in support of an entropy layer instability.